SAP-samples/btp-extension-s4-material-availability/exercises/GenAI/exercise1/README.md

 # Import OData Query Builder
 In this exercise, you will create a free SAP Build Apps account in the **AppGyver Community Edition**, import a project from file, and start calling the created CAP service by leveraging a GPT-generated OData call.

+> [!IMPORTANT]
+> Please note that the required backend systems, including SAP BTP Integration Suite and SAP S/4HANA have been retired after the event.
+That means, the given API key which is used in the SAP Build Apps (AppGyver) project is no longer valid.
+Therefore, this part of the overall hands-on experience can only be executed partially.
+You can import the prepared project and look at the engineered prompt, but the created app will not be functioning outside of the event setup.

 ## Create AppGyver Community Edition account
 For creating a simple and easy-to-build user interface for communicating with the GPT model, we're using **SAP Build Apps**, SAP's low-code/no-code tool that was formerly called AppGyver.
 For the purpose of this hands-on exercise, we're using the SAP Build Apps Community Edition and you'll create your free account right now by clicking on [SAP Build Apps Community Edition](https://agcommunity.design-time.eu10.apps.build.cloud.sap).